 “I’ll ask the questions here, Grey!” he snaps.
 Oh, this fucker doesn’t know who he’s dealing with!
 “Why are you calling my children asking questions about Anastasia Steele?” he spits.

-“I think you know why I am asking questions about Anastasia Steele.
+“I think you know why I’m asking questions about Anastasia Steele.
 Why don’t you tell me?”
 I growl back at him.
 Arrogant pompous asshole.

 “I don’t think you know who you’re dealing with.”
 Is this fucker really trying to threaten me?

-“Well, I’ll be there next week and maybe I can see who I’m dealing with!”
+“Well, I’ll be there next week and maybe I can see for myself who I’m dealing with!”
 I shoot.